ohdsi-studies/Covid19CharacterizationCharybdis/README.md

 - `inst` folder = This is the "install" folder.
 It contains the most important parts of the study: the study cohort JSONs (analogous to what ATLAS shows you in the Export tab), the study settings, a sub-folder that contains information to the Shiny app, and the study cohort SQL scripts that [SqlRender](https://cran.r-project.org/web/packages/SqlRender/index.html) will use to translate these into your RDBMS.

 Below you will find instructions for how to bring this package into your `R`/ `RStudio` environment.
 Note that if you are not able to connect to the internet in `R`/ `RStudio` to download pacakges, you will have to pull the [TAR file](https://github.com/ohdsi-studies/Covid19CharacterizationCharybdis/archive/master.zip).

+#### *What should I do if I get an error when I run the package?*
+If you have any issues running the package, please report bugs / roadblocks via GitHub Issues on this repo.
+Where possible, we ask you share error logs and snippets of warning messages that come up in your `R` console.
+You may also attach screenshots.
+Please include the RDMBS (aka your SQL dialect) you work on.
+If possible, run `traceback()` in your `R` and paste this into your error as well.
+The study leads will triage these errors with you.

+#### *What should I do when I finish?*
+If you finish running a study package and upload results to the SFTP, please send an email to [Anthony Sena](mailto:asena5@its.jnj.com) to notify you have dropped results in the folder.
+The study team will be in touch within 24 hours to acknowledge receipt of your results and review results.
+If there are no issues, the results will be pushed to the RShiny app.
+If any errors occur in this process, the study lead will communicate with you and work to resolve this.

 ## Package Requirements
 - A database in [Common Data Model version 5](https://github.com/OHDSI/CommonDataModel) in one of these platforms: SQL Server, Oracle, PostgreSQL, IBM Netezza, Apache Impala, Amazon RedShift, or Microsoft APS.